queil/rooz/README.md

 :warning: This project in the current state is experimental.
 DO NOT USE.

 TLDR: Rooz is a tool similar to [toolbox](https://docs.fedoraproject.org/en-US/fedora-silverblue/toolbox/) or [distrobox](https://github.com/89luca89/distrobox) but unlike them it aims to share as little as possible with the host.
-Rooz is developed with software development in mind so it has an improved support for git repositories.
+Rooz is developed with software development in mind so it has a built-in support for git repositories.

 ## Quick start